Medically reviewed by Drugs.com. Last updated on July 1, 2020.

 - Severe pain that might worsen when gripping or squeezing or moving your hand or wrist

-- Obvious deformity, such as a bent wrist or crooked finger
+- Obvious deformity, such as a bent wrist

 When to call a doctor